OVERVIEW – NIAGARA STREAM

 Niagara residents are invited to participate in a yearly Anatomy session held at the Michael G. Degroote School of Medicine in Niagara.
 This session allows residents and faculty to thoroughly go over the human anatomy in a lab with a cadaver to help better understand different procedural skills in surgery.

-Practice oral exams occur twice a year, in September & May, for all residents.
+Practice oral exams occur twice a year for all residents.
 These practice oral exams are used to assess knowledge and to develop skills in exam-taking abilities for residents.

 CAGS EXAM (CANADIAN ASSOCIATION OF GENERAL SURGERY)